Crown Castle Ownership

 Crown Stock Ownership Analysis

 About 95.0% of the company shares are held by institutions such as insurance companies.
-The company last dividend was issued on the 13th of December 2024.
+The company has Price/Earnings To Growth (PEG) ratio of 2.85.
+Crown Castle recorded a loss per share of 8.98.
+The entity last dividend was issued on the 14th of March 2025.
 Crown Castle owns, operates and leases more than 40,000 cell towers and approximately 80,000 route miles of fiber supporting small cells and fiber solutions across every major U.S. market.
 For more information on Crown Castle, please visit www.crowncastle.com.
 Crown Castle operates under REITSpecialty classification in the United States and is traded on New York Stock Exchange.
 It employs 5000 people.
 For more info on Crown Castle please contact Steven Moskowitz at 713 570 3000 or go to https://www.crowncastle.com.Besides selling stocks to institutional investors, Crown Castle also allocates a substantial amount of its earnings to a pull of share-based compensation to be paid out to its employees, managers, executives, and members of the board of directors.
 Share-Based compensation (also sometimes called Stock-Based Compensation) is a way of paying different Crown Castle's stakeholders with equity in the business.
 It is typically used as a motivation factor for employees to contribute beyond their regular compensation (salary and bonus).
 It is also used as a tool to align Crown Castle's strategic interests with those of the company's shareholders.
 Shares issued to employees are usually subject to a vesting period before they are earned and sold.

 Crown Castle Quarterly Liabilities And Stockholders Equity |